-(26) "Qualified green building rater" means an individual who has been trained and certified as a CALGreen inspector, LEED AP w/a specialty, GreenPoint rater, PHIUS consultant, or has similar qualifications and certifications if acceptable to the chief building official.
+(29) "Qualified green building rater" means an individual who has been trained and certified as a CALGreen inspector, LEED AP w/a specialty, GreenPoint rater, PHIUS consultant, or has similar qualifications and certifications if acceptable to the chief building official.

-(27) “Single-Family” means a building designed for and/or occupied exclusively by one family.
+(30) “Single-Family” means a building designed for and/or occupied exclusively by one family.
 It is used herein to describe one and two-family dwellings and townhouses with attached private garages.
-Also includes factory-built, modular housing units, constructed in compliance with the California Building Code (CBC), and mobile homes/manufactured housing on permanent foundations and agricultural worker housing.
+It also includes factory-built, modular housing units, constructed in compliance with the California Building Code (CBC), and mobile homes/manufactured housing on permanent foundations and agricultural worker housing.

 19.04.125 Requirements for all-electric construction in newly constructed and new construction buildings